dodona-edu/dolos/docs/guide/server.md

 ## How is this free?

-[Team Dodona](https://dodona.ugent.be/en/about/) develops Dolos and runs Dolos Online.
+[Team Dodona](https://dodona.ugent.be/en/about/) develops Dolos and hosts a free web app instance.
 We are researchers and teachers of programming courses at [Ghent University](https://www.ugent.be/en) (Belgium).

 Team Dodona never shares submitted files or analysis reports with others and never uses it for commercial purposes.